 Bermondsey Street Sign

-My partner and I recently moved from North London to South London.
-After drawing up a wish list of what the new location should deliver we decided to move to Bermondsey Street or as close as possible.
-This is why …
+My partner and I recently moved from North London to South East London.
+After drawing up a wish list of what the new location should deliver, we decided to move to Bermondsey Street or as close as possible.
+This is why:

 • We loved Bermondsey Street, it has a village feel but is centrally located

-• Our preferred property stock of two-bedroom, two bathroom converted warehouse properties were available
+• Our preferred property stock of two-bedroom, two-bathroom converted warehouse properties was available

 • London Bridge travel links are excellent which made it easier for me to get back home to visit my mum